tuna-f1sh/project-blog/_posts/2021-03-16-entree-usb-c-can-interface.md

 ### Linux SocketCAN

-Entreé comes with _candleLight_ firmware which is intended for use with a Linux host.
+Entrée comes with _candleLight_ firmware which is intended for use with a Linux host.
 Most Linux distributions include the gs_usb driver and can kernel modules by default so getting started is very easy.

 #### Create CAN network interface [[ref]](https://elinux.org/Bringing_CAN_interface_up)